 Therefore I, a prisoner for serving the Lord, beg you to lead a life worthy of your calling, for you have been called by God.
 Ephesians 4:1

 You may never know the impact you have on the life of someone you have encouraged but God knows and will reward you in eternity for being a faithful encourager to others.

 Live Life to the Fullest

 Discouragement is burdensome and can make the difficulties we go through in life feel incredibly overwhelming.
 Encouragement gives us the hope we need to get through those inevitable tough times.
 It is God’s desire for us to live life abundantly and to the absolute fullest!

 I have come that they may have life, and that they may have it more abundantly.
 John 10:10b

 When we are energized for Christ, we can be an effective encourager, providing sweetness to the souls of those He has intended for us to meet on our journey in life.
 And we can be confident in the promise that no matter what we go through, we have the greatest Encourager of all who will always be right by our side.

 Ask God to bring the people in your life to mind who could use a word of encouragement.

 Sparkler #2: Action

-Send those people God brings to mind an encouraging text, email, or handwritten card or ask if they would like to meet you face-to-face for encouraging conversation.
+Send those people God brings to mind an encouraging text, email, or handwritten card, or ask if they would like to meet you one-on-one for encouraging conversation.